dlusseau/DEPONS/README.md

 We use this fork to present the code alteration to DEPONS proposed in Lusseau, Kindt-Larsen and van Beest (2022) Emergent interactions in the management of multiple threats to the conservation objective of harbour porpoises [url to come]. as well as deposit the R code for the statistical modelling carried out on the simulation outcomes (new folder on this fork named "outcome_analyses").

-the simulation outcomes used in the subsequent statistical analyses can be found at doi:10.11583/DTU.19455554
+The simulation outcomes for the scenarios described in the paper and used in the subsequent statistical analyses can be found at doi:10.11583/DTU.19455554

+Alterations to the DEPONS code to introduce condition mediation of avoidance can be found in the folder "CM_porpoise".
+THe folder contains 3 versions of the porpoise.java file with altered avoidance response as described in equations 2-4 of the paper.

 _Therefore_, this fork is not synced with the DEPONS master link.
 ###########################################################################